+Turn off the breaker or remove the fuse that leads to the chandelier's electrical box.
+No matter how comfortable you are with electricity, it is always better to be safe than sorry.
 Remove the screws from the electrical box cover with a screwdriver.
-Remove the electrical box cover.
-Loosen and remove the screws holding the crossbar in place, and remove the crossbar from the electrical box.
+Remove the electrical box cover and set it aside.
+Loosen and remove the screws holding the crossbar in place.
+Place the screws in a different small bowl from the first set and remove the crossbar from the electrical box.

 Pull the wires out of the electrical box gently and check their colors.
 The switched hot wire will be red, neutral wires will be white, and any "always-on" hot wires will be black.
 Grounding wires will either be green or lack insulation altogether.

 Check the wires on the chandelier.
 Many chandeliers are wired with a black hot wire and a white neutral wire.
 However, a chandelier with a lamp-style cord will have one of the following identifiers for the neutral wire: silver conductors, labeling on the insulation jacket, squared corners, or ribs and indentations on the insulation.
-The unmarked wire on the chandelier is the hot wire.
+The unmarked wire on this chandelier is the hot wire.